 Metadata with public access will be assigned with a DOI and deposited in open repositories according to their standards.
-Same for the data deposited and shared on the RealHOPE platform repository.
+The same process will be followed for the data deposited and shared on the organisations repositories.

 ORCID Registration

 Authors of documents with open access will register at ORCID and will use the personal persistent author identifier for all the available publications.